OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-74-en.md

 - **PPA Optimizations**
-    - Fix the enqueuing logic of the storeMisalignBuffer to optimize timing ([#4493](https://github.com/OpenXiangShan/XiangShan/pull/4493))
+    - Fixed the enqueuing logic of the storeMisalignBuffer to optimize timing ([#4493](https://github.com/OpenXiangShan/XiangShan/pull/4493))

 ## RTL Evaluation